Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 20 years

-EnforcementOregon State Police, DA, U.S. Attorney if federal nexus
+EnforcementOregon State Police, U.S. Attorney if federal nexus

 ClassificationClass C Felony